Michael Kidd (physician)

+Michael Richard Kidd is Australia's Chief Medical Officer; in this role he is the key medical adviser to the Australian Government and the Australian Department of Health, Disability and Ageing.
+He also holds academic appointments as the Foundation Director of the International Centre for Future Health Systems at the University of New South Wales in Sydney, Australia and as Professor of Global Primary Care and Future Health Systems at the University of Oxford in the United Kingdom, where he is also a Fellow of Green Templeton College and Kellogg College.

-Michael Richard Kidd (born 11 November 1959) is an Australian medical practitioner, academic and author.
-He is Professor of Global Primary Care and Future Health Systems at the University of Oxford and Director of the Centre for Future Health Systems at the University of New South Wales.
-He is a past president of the Royal Australian College of General Practitioners (RACGP) a past president of the World Organization of Family Doctors (WONCA) and former Deputy Chief Medical Officer with the Australian Government Department of Health and Aged Care.
+He is a past president of the Royal Australian College of General Practitioners (RACGP), a past president of the World Organization of Family Doctors (WONCA) and former Deputy Chief Medical Officer with the Australian Government Department of Health and Aged Care.

 Early life and education

 Kidd was born 11 November 1959 in Melbourne, Victoria.

 He was educated at Belle Vue Primary School, and later Trinity Grammar School, Melbourne.
 In 1983, he obtained MBBS (Hons) at the University of Melbourne, a postgraduate diploma in Community Child Health at Flinders University in 1989, a research Doctorate of Medicine in medical education at Monash University in 1995, and he was awarded Fellowship of the Royal Australian College of General Practitioners in 1989.